 - Time to walk, train, and cuddle your new dog: Money can’t buy all the best things in life.
 Make sure before bringing home your new dog that you have the time and desire to spend doing the things you need to do to develop your relationship.

 Setting the tone

 The first 30 days after you bring your dog home is a critical time.
 You are setting the tone for your new relationship, and it’s so much easier to start out doing things how you want rather than try to make changes after Fido is already comfortable.
-That’s not to say that your relationship isn’t going to change and morph over time.
-But if you know from the start you don’t want dog hair and slobber all over the couch, best to start off from Day One with the “no dogs on the couch” rule firmly in place.
+That’s not to say that your relationship isn’t going to change and morph over time; but if you know you don’t want dog hair and slobber all over the couch, best to start off from Day One with the “no dogs on the couch” rule firmly in place.

 Not sure what some good rules might be?
 Here’s how we tend to break down rules in our homes:

 - Rules that determine space and freedom: Using “functional rewards” can help establish good manners, set boundaries and clear expectations, provide structure, and facilitate a respectful relationship in your household.
 These are the things that your dog already wants to do: go out to potty, run around and be crazy, get in the car, sit next to you, etc. When you ask your dog to Sit and Wait at a door, the natural reward for complying is that he gets to go outside and do his business.
 But if every time you open the door your dog runs out without “asking,” not only do you risk injury to your knees and ankles and your dog risks injury if he runs into the street, but you lost an opportunity to reaffirm that in your relationship, you are the Giver of All Things Good.
 You have access to great resources, and you are sharing them.
 Examples of space and freedom rules might include:

 - spending some amount of time in the crate daily (whether you are home or not),

 - wait at all doors (including car doors) until released,

 - follow you up and down stairs (or wait at the top or bottom until released),